 - The grounds and museum are open every day from 9 am to 5 pm, with extended hours in summer.

-- A hangi and concert option is available on Tuesday, Thursday, and Sunday summer evenings.
+- A hangi and concert option is available on Tuesday, Thursday, and Saturday summer evenings.

 Have you been to the Waitangi Treaty Grounds?

 For more on New Zealand, start here: New Zealand Road Trips: Itineraries for North or South Island Adventures, or you might like …

 Disclaimer: We worked with the local tourism board, NorthlandInc, as well as the Waitangi Treaty Grounds to aid in writing this page.
 The opinions expressed here are strictly our own.